ABC extends 'Dirty,' deals for Davidovich

 The network's success is overshadowed by the potential effect a long strike can have on its promising newcomers.
 A disruption in the run of those series just as they are gaining momentum could be damaging.

-"Dirty" is executive produced by creator Craig Wright, Greg Berlanti, Josh Reims, Matthew Gross and Bryan Singer.
+"Money" is executive produced by creator Craig Wright, Greg Berlanti, Josh Reims, Matthew Gross and Bryan Singer.